 There are now two Internets.
 The Internet envisioned by the ideology embodied in the FCC’s new net neutrality rules, and the Internet as it exists in reality.
 The “net neutral” Internet is “a garden of pure ideology” where content companies “are one people . . . with one cause” and network congestion is merely a figment of the imagination.
 The real Internet is different — congestion is commonplace and the interests of content owners are divergent.

 The pests of reality’s contradictory truths threw the first hammer at the ideological Internet on Monday, when the Wall Street Journal reported that HBO, Showtime, and Sony Corp. want to stream their Web-TV content separately from the “public Internet.”
 They fear Internet congestion will only get worse as viewers stream more video content and they don’t want to offer consumers a frustrating experience.
-So they are talking with major broadband providers about having their streaming services treated as managed services that would give consumers the cheap doxycycline online best experience possible.
+So they are talking with major broadband providers about having their streaming services treated as managed services that would give consumers the can i buy prednisone over the counter in usa where to buy dapoxetine in delhi best experience possible.

 As a consumer, I think a reliable, on-demand stream of Game of Thrones is a good idea, and I expect many consumers agree with me.
 Guess who doesn’t?
 The Internet middlemen, like Sling TV, who make their money by repackaging and reselling other companies’ content.
 Sling thinks it’s a bad idea, because consumers wouldn’t need Sling if content companies offered reliable video streams to consumers directly.